11 Predictive modelling and machine learning

 rmse; mae

 We will use cross-validation a lot, and so it is nice not to have to write a lot of code each time we want to do it.
-To that end, we’ll install the caret package, which not only lets us do cross-validation, but also acts as a wrapper for a large number of packages for predictive models.
+To that end, we’ll install the caret package, which not only lets us do cross-validation but also acts as a wrapper for a large number of packages for predictive models.
 That means that we won’t have to learn a ton of functions to be able to fit different types of models.
 Instead, we just have to learn a few functions from caret.
 Let’s install the package and some of the packages it needs to function fully:

 install.packages("caret", dependencies = TRUE)

 Now, let’s see how we can use caret to fit a linear regression model and evaluate it using cross-validation.
-The two main functions used for this are trainControl, which we use to say that we want to perform a leave-one-out cross-validation (method = "LOOCV") and train, where we state the model formula and specify that we want to use lm for fitting the model:
+The two main functions used for this are trainControl, which we use to say that we want to perform a LOOCV (method = "LOOCV") and train, where we state the model formula and specify that we want to use lm for fitting the model:

 library(caret)